 Introduction

 The evaluation plan covers measures installed and gas savings realized through the Gas Optimization Studies path offered in the Business Program (BP) and Public Sector (PS).
-This path provides a service where Energy Advisors and contracted engineers review a business facility for operation and maintenance issues that, if corrected, often provides short payback projects that are very attractive to owners.
+This path provides a service where Energy Advisors and contracted engineers complete a detailed review of a business facility for capital improvement opportunities and operation and maintenance issues that, if corrected, often provides short payback projects that are very attractive to owners.
 Examples of issues uncovered from a Gas Optimization Study include correcting condensing boiler operating temperatures to ensure condensing operation and therefore savings and aligning actual facility operating hours and ventilation scheduling.
 The BP and PS programs are implemented by Franklin Energy Services with service provider engagement and technical support for program delivery and marketing.
-Navigant will produce separate reporting of impacts, research findings, and recommendations for the Business Program and Public Sector.
+Navigant will produce a single report with separate reporting of impacts, research findings, and recommendations for the Business Program and Public Sector.

+The program received a substantial redesign in 2019, and participants under the new design are expected to complete projects beginning in 2020.
+Planned NTG and process research with 2019 participants has been cancelled, and will be deferred until a sufficient number of new-design participants have had time to complete projects – anticipated to be 2021.

 We have prepared a two-year evaluation plan summary to identify tasks by year.
 Final scope and timing of activities for each year will be refined as program circumstances are better known.